 - Nature-positive Helsinki-Uusimaa

-- A carbon-negative circular economy society
+- Carbon-negative circular economy

-- A climate-resilient region
+- Climate-resilient region

 Priority 2: Innovative Helsinki-Uusimaa

-Main objective: Europe’s most innovative region
+Main objective: The most innovative region in Europe

 Objectives: